Temecula, California: Old Town Temecula

 Old Town Temecula, the city's downtown district, is a collection of historic buildings, hotels, museums, event centers, specialty food stores, restaurants, boutiques, gift and collectible stores, and antique dealers.
 On Saturdays, Old Town has an outdoor farmers' market featuring approximately 70 to 80 local vendors.
-Old Town is also home to special events like the Rod Run car show, Art and Street Painting Festival, Santa's Electric Parade Show, western days, and summer entertainment.
+Old Town is also home to special events including the Rod Run car show, 4 July Parade, Outdoor Quilt Show, and Santa's Electric Parade Show.
 Old Town also hosts a growing nightlife.

 Old Town is also home to the Temecula Valley Museum, which features exhibits about the local band of Native Americans and the local natural history and city development.
 The City Hall is located in the center of Old Town.

 Old Town has the Old Town Temecula Community Theater, a 354-seat proscenium theater as well as The Merc, a 48-seat blackbox performance venue adjacent to the main theater.

-Pechanga Resort and Casino
+Pechanga Resort Casino

-In 2002, the Pechanga Band of Luiseño Indians opened the $262 million Pechanga Resort & Casino outside city limits.
+In 2002, the Pechanga Band of Luiseño Indians opened the $262 million Pechanga Resort Casino outside of the city limits.
 It employs 5,000 people and is Temecula Valley's largest employer.